MarceLehmann/Form-Management/README.md

 # Form-Management

 1. Download the Form-Management Solution:<br>
-    You can download the Form-Management solution directly from this page.
+    You can download the Form-Management solution directly from this page. (right side at releases)

 2. Prepare the environment:
     Before importing the solution, you need to set up an environment.
 You have two options:<br>